Silva Porto (explorer): Biography

 Silva Porto was born to a poor family in Porto in continental Portugal; he was the son of humble parents, but whose father distinguished himself in battles against the French during their invasion in 1810.
 Instead of following his father into the military, the intelligent and ambitious boy looked to economic possibilities farther afield.

 Brazil was an obvious possibility, owing to the success of many emigrants; at the age of twelve, with his father's blessing, he emigrated to the Brazilian capital of Rio de Janeiro on board the brig Rio Ave.
-After working for a while for a merchant he became indignant with his remuneration and quits, taking several itinerant jobs.
+After working for a while for a merchant he became indignant with his remuneration and quit, taking several itinerant jobs.
 At 18 years of age he landed in Bahia, where he made a point of announcing to the newspaper Correio Mercantil his new name, in order to remove any confusion with another António Ferreira da Silva.
 He did this to pay homage to his hometown as well.
 In Bahia he continued to work as a sales clerk for a coffee merchant but continued to be exploited by his boss and frustrated by the "despotism of proprietors without scruples".